 5. Add some crunchy veggies, too.
 Foods like broccoli and cauliflower have been shown to help prevent fibroids from developing.

 Remember, none of these options will treat your fibroids.
 Because all they can do is target your fibroid symptoms.
-So, if you want to say goodbye to fibroids, you’ll need to seek treatment that targets the actual growths.
-And, here at Houston Fibroids, we invite you to book a consultation with our experts.
+So, if you want to say goodbye to fibroids, you'll need to seek treatment that targets the actual growths.
+And, here at Houston Fibroids, we invite you to click here to request an appointment.
 Together, we can review all your treatment options, and help decide if Uterine Fibroid Embolization (UFE) is right for you!

 Sources: New England Journal of Medicine